A woman resting in bed while holding a bottle of wine

 6. Is vomiting after heavy drinking a sign of a bad hangover or alcohol poisoning?

-While vomiting can be associated with hangovers, consistent vomiting, especially when someone is semi-conscious or unconscious, is a sign of severe alcohol poisoning.
+While vomiting can be associated with hangovers, consistent vomiting, especially when someone is semi-conscious or unconscious, is a severe sign of alcohol poisoning.

 Awareness of alcohol poisoning symptoms and monitoring overall drinking patterns are crucial.
 Binge drinking and experiencing blackouts are red flags.
 It's advisable to manage alcohol consumption and consider strategies such as setting drink limits or seeking professional help and support groups.